rshk/python-pcapng/README.md

 An usage example is contained in ``example.py``, but the project is still very young, so things might change completely.

-Keep tuned, and suggestions are welcome.
+Keep tuned, and suggestions / contributions are welcome.